mesahal/ijaa/project-context.md

 - Added comprehensive tests specifically for Swagger UI file upload scenarios
 - All file upload endpoints now work correctly from both Swagger UI and direct API calls

+### 9. Admin Profile API Issues (FIXED):
+**Issue**: Admin profile API was using hardcoded admin ID (1L) instead of extracting the actual admin ID from JWT token **Status**: ✅ FIXED - Admin profile API now properly extracts admin ID from JWT tokens **Solution**:
+- Updated JWT service to include admin ID in token claims
+- Modified AdminServiceImpl to use new JWT method with admin ID parameter
+- Added getCurrentAdminProfile method to extract admin ID from security context
+- Updated AdminAuthResource to use the new method instead of hardcoded ID
+- Added comprehensive tests for the new functionality
+- All admin profile operations now use proper admin ID extraction from JWT tokens

 ---

 ## 🎯 Next Steps & Roadmap